 First Skeptical Sip of Pepsi

 The exhibition is primarily famous for the Kitchen Debate.
 But it also provided other historical moments of almost equal importance.
-One of them took place just moments before entering the famous kitchen.
+One of them took place just moments before Khrushchev and Nixon entered the famous kitchen.
 Nixon steered the Soviet Premier, who was visibly hot and sweating, to the nearby Pepsi stand.

 The booth was run by Donald M. Kendall, the head of Pepsi’s overseas operations and also a good friend of Richard Nixon.
 Kendall then served the Soviet leader Pepsi asking, whether he preferred a bottle of the drink as produced in New York or one made using local Moscow water.